ga-wdi-curriculum/js-scope/scope.md

 `var sayHello = function` is called a **function expression**.
 It follows the same rules as variables (except it's a function): it's only available in the lines after it.

-`function sayHello`is a **function declaration**.
+`function sayGoodbye`is a **function declaration**.
 No matter where you put it in your code, it behaves as if you wrote it as the very first line in your code.
 This is called **hoisting**.

 Aside from that, they are functionally equivalent.